Angels Rush In: Reception

-Upon publication of the 1990 hardback, The Daily Telegraph described how the quality of the writing in the works excerpted was reflected in the length they were used in the collection, with Class and The Commons Years most used.
+Upon publication of the 1990 hardback, The Daily Telegraph described how the quality of the writing in the works excerpted was reflected in the length they were used in the collection, with Class and The Common Years most used.
 It went on to describe the work as "amiable prose from a shrewd social observer", but that this skill becomes overwhelmed by writing more similar to that of Jean Rook.
-The Manchester Evening News agreed that her diaries from Putney - The Common Years - were the funniest parts of the collection.
+The Manchester Evening News agreed that her diaries from Putney, The Common Years, were the funniest parts of the collection.
 The Bristol Evening Post described it as a "super collection" and praised Cooper's writing more widely for her honesty and recognition of her own shortcomings.
-In a review in the Huddersfield Daily Examiner Jane Yelland stated that the compilation was a good introduction to Cooper's non-fiction for new readers, but those know her work "will have seen it all before".
-Yelland also questioned the motivations for the publication of the book, questioning whether Cooper had a tax bill to pay.
+In a review in the Huddersfield Daily Examiner, Jane Yelland stated that the compilation was a good introduction to Cooper's non-fiction for new readers, but those know her work "will have seen it all before".
+Yelland also questioned the motivations for the publication of the book, wondering whether Cooper had a tax bill to pay.

-In review of the 1991 paperback The Daily Telegraph reflected that the collection was at its best when it was "skewering the idiosyncrasies of middle class behaviour [with] a literary flourish".
+In review of the 1991 paperback, The Daily Telegraph reflected that the collection was at its best when it was "skewering the idiosyncrasies of middle class behaviour [with] a literary flourish".
 The same review described Cooper as "a national institution" in the same way as many of the aspects of Englishness that she was inspired by.
 The Manchester Evening News described Cooper as "Britain's best humorous female writer", but stressed that there were too many anecdotes about dogs.

-In 1993 the Sydney Morning Herald described the collection as one for "dipping into rather than reading through at a sitting".
+In 1993, the Sydney Morning Herald described the collection as one for "dipping into rather than reading through at a sitting".
 Similarly it was termed as a "bedside book" by the Manchester Evening News.
-The collection is quoted in The Oxford Dictionary of Humorous Quotations, edited by Gyles Brandreth, and in Wise Women compiled by Carol Mackenzie.
+The collection is quoted in The Oxford Dictionary of Humorous Quotations, edited by Gyles Brandreth, and in Wise Women, compiled by Carol Mackenzie.